 4. Insufficient Liquidity

-Of the 4 risks of private money loans in Orlando), this one is probably the most overlooked.
+Of the 4 risks of private money loans in Bradenton), this one is probably the most overlooked.
 And often it’s because the lender is a little too dazzled by the promise of a return on the investment.
 You may have the money to lend now, but what if you have a crisis or situation that requires a good amount of cash?
 That’s where your liquidity figures in.

 If there exists the slightest possibility that you’ll need the money you are lending before the loan’s maturity date, then just don’t make the loan.
 Things can and do go wrong.
 If such a situation arises and if you don’t have extra cash, maybe you have material assets you could liquidate.
 Either way, just be certain that you have sufficient liquidity before making a private money loan.